Do not take INVOKANA® if you:

 INVOKANA® may cause serious side effects, including:

-Ketoacidosis (increased ketones in your blood or urine) can happen with INVOKANA®, even if your blood sugar is less than 250 mg/dL.
+Ketoacidosis (increased ketones in your blood or urine).
+Ketoacidosis has happened in people who have type 1 or type 2 diabetes, during treatment with INVOKANA®.
+Ketoacidosis can be life-threatening and may need to be treated in a hospital.
+Ketoacidosis can happen with INVOKANA® even if your blood sugar is less than 250 mg/dL.
 Stop taking INVOKANA® and call your doctor right away if you get any of the following symptoms: nausea, vomiting, stomach-area pain, tiredness, or trouble breathing

 Serious Urinary Tract Infections: may lead to hospitalization and have happened in people taking INVOKANA®.
 Tell your doctor if you have signs or symptoms of a urinary tract infection such as: burning feeling while urinating, need to urinate often or right away, pain in the lower part of your stomach (pelvis), or blood in the urine.
 Some people may also have high fever, back pain, nausea, or vomiting

 Low blood sugar (hypoglycemia).
 If you take INVOKANA® with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin, your risk of getting low blood sugar is higher.
 The dose of your sulfonylurea medicine or insulin may need to be lowered while you take INVOKANA®